 The idea behind DAVEI was to design a molecule that hijacks the virus’s fusion machinery, the tools it uses to attach to and attack a healthy cell, and tricks the virus into destroying itself.
 HIV invades a healthy cell by first attaching via protein “spikes” that then collapse to pull viral and cell membranes together, fusing them and allowing the genetic contents of the virus to enter the healthy cell.
 The cell is rewired by the viral genetic material into producing more viruses instead of performing its normal function, which, in the case of cells infected by HIV, involves normal immunity.
 AIDS is the result.

 In this animation, professor Cameron Abrams describes a new molecule that he’s developed here at Drexel, called DAVEI.
-DAVEI essentially neutralizes HIV, by tricking the virus into think that it’s attached to a cell.
+DAVEI essentially neutralizes HIV, by tricking the virus into thinking that it’s attached to a cell.
 The virus then spews out its contents, which float off into oblivion, rendering he virus inert.

 “We hypothesized that an important role of the fusion machinery is to open the viral membrane when triggered, and it follows that a trigger didn’t necessarily have to be a doomed cell,” Abrams said.
 “So we envisioned particular ways the components of the viral fusion machinery work and designed a molecule that would trigger it prematurely,” Abrams said.